It is a specific type of tumor that is benign, and that is found in the mouth. It is made of all or some tissues that make up your teeth.

-If a tooth is delayed when it must be erupting, that is another sign that something is not right.
-If you have a lump in the gum, it could be a symptom of odontoma.
+If a tooth is delayed when it must be erupting, that is another sign that something is not correct.
+If you lump the gum, it could be a symptom of odontoma.
 Some may be confused initially with an impacted wisdom tooth.

 You could also have a primary tooth that does not come out as it should.
 Also, if the bone under your tooth enlarges, your dentist will notice it as a possible sign of odontoma.

-These are some of the reasons why you need to maintain a good connection with your dentist.
+These are some reasons why you need to maintain a good connection with your dentist.
 In this way, the dentist becomes familiar with his teeth and his oral affections.

 Diagnosis of the odontoma

 The odontoma usually shows no external symptoms.
-These tumors are revealed when the X-rays are examined by the dentist.
-While it is true that a delayed tooth or an absent tooth may suggest the need for a more detailed examination.
+These tumors are revealed when the dentist examines the X-rays.
+At the same time, a delayed tooth or an absent tooth may indeed suggest the need for a more detailed examination.

 Histology and causes

-No one really knows why an odontoma is formed.
-The most likely reasons are trauma and / or infection at the site.
-Some dentists and researchers believe that they are hereditary or that they develop because of genetic mutations.
+No one knows why an odontoma is formed.
+The most likely reasons are trauma and infection at the site.
+Some dentists and researchers believe that they are hereditary or develop because of genetic mutations.

-An example of a hereditary syndrome is known as Gardener’s syndrome .
+An example of a hereditary syndrome is known as Gardener’s syndrome.
 It is responsible for a wide range of tumors in the body, including the occasional odontoma.
-When examined at the cellular level, all dental tissues are found, but in an abnormal combination.
+All dental tissues are found at the cellular level but in a weird combination when examined at the cellular level.

-The pulp, dentin, enamel and cement sometimes look like a tooth-like structure in a compound odontoma.
-These denticles are found in a layer of supporting fibrous cells that surround them.
-Since it is decalcified, enamel is seen as spaces around tiny dental structures.
+The pulp, dentin, enamel, and cement sometimes look like a tooth-like structure in a compound odontoma.
+These denticles are found in a layer of supporting fibrous cells surrounding them.
+Since it is decalcified, the enamel is seen as spaces around tiny dental structures.

-These circular spaces are decalcified but once they had enamel.
-At the edges there may be a thin layer of cement that forms a capsule like tissue surrounding the mass.
+These circular spaces are decalcified, but once they have enamel.
+There may be a thin layer of cement at the edges that forms a capsule-like tissue surrounding the mass.